BakkesModWiki/BakkesModWiki.github.io/content/plugin_tutorial/starting_a_plugin.md

 BAKKESMOD_PLUGIN(CoolPlugin, "Cool Plugin", plugin_version, PLUGINTYPE_FREEPLAY)
 {{< /highlight >}}

 Next you define your functions, starting with `onLoad()`.
+The template already has an onload.
 As this is a demo, we'll just do a hello world.
 {{< highlight cpp "linenos=table" >}}
 void CoolPlugin::onLoad() {
-  // This line is required for LOG to work _globalCvarManager = cvarManager;
+  // This line is required for LOG to work and must be before any use of LOG() _globalCvarManager = cvarManager;
   // do something when it loads
   LOG("Hello I'm CoolPlugin B)");
 }
 {{< /highlight >}}

 Next is `onUnload()`.
 Bakkesmod handles most of unloading, so only worry about this if your code is using some 3rd party library that needs unloading to be handled specially.
-For now this can just log that it unloaded
+For now this can just add the new function to the bottom of CoolPlugin.cpp and log that it unloaded
 {{< highlight cpp "linenos=table" >}}
 void CoolPlugin::onUnload() {
   LOG("I was too cool for this world B'(");